Polishing Precious and Common Opal

 10) Do You Have a Diamond Wheel?

-Most of the opal that I tumble gets tumbled for a few days first.
+I tumble opal for a couple of days and then examine it to see how it is progressing.
 This cleans it up, reveals some of the hidden flaws and grinds off the sharp edges.
 I then work the really nice pieces by hand on a grinding wheel.
 This allows me to carefully grind away boulder, bruises, soft spots and bring nice color close to exposure.
-After hand work on the wheel the stones should be ready for a very short tumble in medium grit, or go straight to fine if the pieces don’t have a lot of wheel marks on them.
+After hand work on the wheel the stones should be ready for a very short tumble in medium grit, or go straight to fine if the pieces don't have a lot of wheel marks on them.

-Tiny soap bubbles are fantastic cushions.
+Tiny soap bubbles can add a little more cushioning if added to small ceramic media.
+We have used them in rotary and vibratory.
 They slow down the cutting but they also reduce impacts.
 We sometimes cushion with one shot of Dawn Direct Foam soap.
 One shot will add a million tiny bubbles to the barrel.
 Two shots will create a huge foaming mess!